land acknowledgement

 To learn more about the Indigenous peoples of the land that is now called Brooklyn, you can read On Native Land and Native Americans in Brooklyn.
 To discover whose ancestral and contemporary land you occupy, please explore Native Land.

 Land acknowledgments are only a starting point.
 I encourage you to read A Guide to Indigenous Land Acknowledgement as a call to action to support Indigenous peoples living now to bring justice today.
-Here are my initial steps to activate my acknowledgement.
-Please adopt these or create your own action plan

 the ground on which i stand: